oracle-livelabs/pts/plsql-rag-23ai/introduction/introduction.md

-# AI Vector Search - Building Secure RAG applications with Oracle AI Vector Search and PLSQL
+# AI Vector Search - Complete RAG applications with Oracle AI Vector Search and PLSQL

 ## About this Workshop